jimmyH/mypois/README.md

   - The PIL library has limited support for different image types (only tested bmp,png)
   - Images may lose their aspect ration when being converted to 39x39
   - No idea on whether the SatNav supports larger images

+## Installation issues

+This should work on all versions of python 2.7 onwards, and run on Windows, Mac and Linux.
+However:

+The scripts require the following python modules to be installed:
+  - pandas
+  - pillow
+  - configparser

+It also requires a version of sqlite with rtree support.

+If you install python from python.org on Windows, the included version of sqlite does NOT include rtree support.
+You also need to replace the installed sqlite3.dll file with one from [sqlite.org][https://www.sqlite.org/2018/sqlite-dll-win64-x64-3240000.zip]

 ## Fixing the checksums using poifix